 All these ingredients are bad for your dog, so it’s important to revamp your cleaning routine to make sure they’re not on the list.
 If you’re not sure, the Environmental Working Group’s Guide To Healthy Cleaning is a really good resource to look them up.

-Even some cleaners that claim to be natural may include things you don’t want around your dog.
+Even some so-called “natural” cleaners may include things you don’t want around your dog.
 Don’t trust the “natural” label unless you’ve looked up the ingredients.
 “Natural” is a marketing term, not a guarantee of safety.

 4 Recipes For Pet Safe Cleaners